-Also available :
+Also available in:

-I strolled the meandering streets of New York as I thought of all this.
+I strolled the streets of New York as I thought of all this.
 After turning a corner, I found myself in a crowded street, packed full of people rushing to finish their Christmas shopping so they could get home to relax with their families.
 I spotted a few people who, like myself, preferred strolling to hurrying, taking time to absorb the equally chaotic and exhilarating landscape of people bustling about.
 My eyes were drawn to the store windows decorated in countless different ways, looking like toy factories.
 The pastry stores displayed their finest creations, extravagant cakes and snow-capped cupcakes.
 Little plastic figures wandered among the sugar flowers, a miniature version of the activity in the street on the other side of the glass.
 Even the butcher on the corner had decorated his window, which contained a turkey ready for the oven, with a Santa Claus hat on what had once been its head.
 Its pale thighs donned green and red socks.
 I laughed out loud.
 The air seemed to grow colder, and I looked up to see a white sky promising an imminent snowfall.
 Everything was illuminated by a blinding brightness, and sounds were muffled as though a thick layer of snow was already covering the sidewalk.

 I hesitated for a moment, then slowly reached out my hand and touched the figure's gray coat.
 His long, snow white hair hung low, right above his collar.
 My fingers froze, completely numbed, as I touched his grey, icy coat.
 As he slowly turned to face me, I did my best to swallow my gasp.
-He did not utter a sound, and his movements seemed so light and fluid that I found myself wondering if he was not really an angel, or else a bird.
+He did not utter a sound, and his movements seemed so light and fluid that I found myself wondering if he might be an angel, or else a bird.
 I then looked straight into his electric blue eyes and everything else ceased to exist.
-His gaze was so intense that it seemed to sear right through me, the sharp burn of early onset frostbite.
+His gaze was so intense that it seemed to sear right through me, the sharp burn of frostbite.
 I do not know how long I remained there, my eyes fixed on his, incapable of making the slightest movement, but it seemed like an eternity.

 When I could bear it no longer, I blinked, and everything disappeared.
 A thick layer of snow was now lying on the pavement; the sky had lost its brightness and was gray rather than white.
 The image of those blue eyes etched themselves into my retinas, the same way a bright light does when you stare at it for too long.
 I could now hear what was going on around me.
 The street musicians played merrily as though nothing at all had happened, and I was jostled about by last minute shoppers as before.
 I moved my fingers, and the circulation began to creep back into them.
 An old man, who must have been watching the whole encounter, came up to me slowly.
 "Are you alright, Miss?
 You look as if you've seen a ghost."
 His voice seemed to reach me from a distance.
 The smell of roasted chestnuts hung in the air, wafted by the far-off singing of a choir in the street.
 "Yes, I'm fine..."
 Better than fine, in fact.
 I knew I liked Jack Frost.